 When studied by Lundbeck in its own head-to-head trials, and meta-analysed under Lundbeck's control, with Jack M Gorman as first author, the active molecule was better than itself.
-All three authors of the meta-analysis worked for Forest, Lundbeck's US partner, one as a consultant and the other two in the company.
-What are we supposed to make out of a paper published in a bought supplement to a journal which, on top of this, was edited by a person - the first author of the paper who was also bought by the company?
+All three authors of the meta-analysis worked for Forest, Lundbeck's US partner, one as a consultant and the other two in the company.7:224 What are we supposed to make out of a paper published in a bought supplement to a journal which, on top of this, was edited by a person - the first author of the paper - who was also bought by the company?
 Absolutely nothing.

-Even if Lundbeck's meta-analysis of its own trials is believed, there were no relevant differences between the parent drug and the "me-again" drug.^{7:225,460} Four independent reviews of the evidence -- by the FDA, the American advisory group Micromedex, the Stockholm Medical Council and the Danish Institute for Rational Drug Therapy - all concluded that escitalopram offers no significant benefit over its mother molecule.461 than citalopram in achieving acute response (OR 0.67, 95% CI 0.50 to 0.87).
-Escitalopram was also more effective than citalopram in terms of remission (OR 0.53, 95% CI 0.30 to 0.93)."462 It's first author is Andrea Cipriani who was also behind the untrustworthy network meta-analyses of depression pills published in The Lancet (see pages 82 and 118).
+Even if Lundbeck's meta-analysis of its own trials is believed, there were no relevant differences between the parent drug and the "me-again" drug.7:225,460 Four independent reviews of the evidence -- by the FDA, the American advisory group Micromedex, the Stockholm Medical Council and the Danish Institute for Rational Drug Therapy - all concluded that escitalopram offers no significant benefit over its mother molecule.

+The Cochrane review of escitalopram is disgraceful.
+It is from 2009 and has not been updated even though what it says is totally misleading: "Escitalopram was shown to be significantly more effective than citalopram in achieving acute response (OR 0.67, 95% CI 0.50 to 0.87).
+Escitalopram was also more effective than citalopram in terms of remission (OR 0.53, 95% CI 0.30 to 0.93)."
+It's first author is Andrea Cipriani who was also behind the untrustworthy network meta-analyses of depression pills published in The Lancet (see pages 82 and 118).